 Ineligible Employee: Ineligible Employees are: (a) Employees who work less than 21 hours per week indefinitely, (b) On-Call Employees, (c) Seasonal Employees, (d) Emergency Hire Employees, and (e) Interns.
-Such Employees are provided with only the benefits described in Section VIII.B.
+Ineligible Employees are provided with only the benefits described in Section VIII.B. if the position in which they are placed does not meet the State of Washington Public Employees' Retirement Systems (PERS) eligibility criteria.
+If the position does meet the PERS eligibility requirements, then the employee is provided with the benefits described in Sections VIII.
+B. and VIII.C.1.

-Intern: An Employee who is hired in accordance with the Intern Program Guidelines.
+Intern: A temporary Employee who is hired in accordance with the Intern Program Guidelines, is considered a student per the program guidelines and is performing duties in accordance with the student's course of study.

-Limited Duration Employee: An Employee who is hired for more than 90 days for a job with a planned end date.
+Limited Duration Employee: An Employee who is hired for more than 90 days in a job with a planned end date.

-Non-Exempt Employee: An Employee who is employed in a position that is eligible for overtime pay per the provisions of the Fair Labor Standards Act and the Washington Minimum Wage Act (WMWA)
+Non-Exempt Employee: An Employee who is employed in a job that is eligible for overtime pay per the provisions of the Fair Labor Standards Act (FLSA) and the Washington Minimum Wage Act (WMWA)

-Non-represented Employee: An Employee in an Exempt or Non-exempt Position not represented by a collective bargaining agreement.
+Non-represented Employee: An Employee in an Exempt or Non-exempt Position not represented by a labor union.

-On-Call Employee: An Employee who does not have a regular work schedule and work hours can vary from week to week indefinitely.
+On-Call Employee: An Employee who does not have a regular work schedule and whose work hours can vary from week to week indefinitely.